 Like the lack of oxygen to our brain causes confusion, the lack of engaging in God’s Word and trusting Him with the concerns of our lives is spiritually fatal to our life and the purpose God has for us.
-The lack of engagement with God can often cause confusion, and many times in that confusion, it will lead us to stay stuck in a life of mediocrity or it can lead us down the trail of unwise decisions.
+The lack of engagement with God can often cause confusion, and many times in that confusion, it will lead us to stay stuck in a life of mediocracy or it will take us down the lane of unwise decisions.

-At times, life seems like a mountain climb and when our journey gets hard and riddled with discouraging delays, when fatigue, or a storm that appears to be overtaking us, can often leave us in a susceptible state of deception by our enemy- persuading us to give up and give in.
-Since Satan is the author of confusion, he will try to confuse and convince us to stay where we are.
+At times, life seems like a mountain climb and when our journey gets hard and riddled with discouraging delays, fatigue, or a storm that appears to be overtaking us, we are most susceptible to deception by our enemy…. persuading us to give up and give in.
+Since Satan is the author of confusion, he will confuse us and convince us to stay where we are.
 Why?
-Because “The thief comes only to steal and kill and destroy;…”, but Jesus says, “I have come that they may have life, and have it to the full.”
+Because “The thief comes only to steal and kill and destroy;…” But Jesus says, “I have come that they may have life, and have it to the full.”
 John 10:10

 We need to ask God for the courage to press on and the perseverance to press into Him when we feel like giving up.
 Many times, the temptation to give in is when we are nearest to the summit.

 To have the abundant life Jesus wants us to have, we must trust God in times of trouble, keep our faith intact through prayer and reading His Word.
-If we don’t, we will shrug ourselves towards a living death of mediocrity or make life-stealing decisions, and miss all that God has for us… and the summit is not something we want to miss.
+If we don’t, we will shrug ourselves towards a living death of mediocrity or making life-stealing decisions, missing all that God has for us, and the summit is not something we want to miss.

-What situation has you feeling confused and tempted to give up or get in?
+What situation has you feeling confused and tempted to give up or give in?